 The award recognizes and celebrates outstanding Canadian individuals, teams and organizations that are “trailblazers and creators who contribute to our country’s success, who help shape our future and who inspire the next generation.”

-Marianne Ignace, a faculty member in SFU’s departments of Linguistics and First Nations Studies, co-founded (with Ronald Ignace) the university’s award-winning Kamloops program in 1988 and co-developed with colleagues and departments at SFU, the university’s First Nations Studies, First Nations language proficiency programs, First Nations language courses.
+Marianne Ignace, a faculty member in SFU’s departments of Linguistics and First Nations Studies, co-founded (with Ronald Ignace) the university’s award-winning Kamloops program in 1988 and, with colleagues and departments at SFU, co-developed the university’s First Nations Studies department, First Nations language proficiency programs and First Nations language courses.

-Between 1988 and 2010, more than 400 students graduated from the Kamloops program with SFU credentials, including certificates, BA, BGS and BEd degrees, in concentrations in such areas as anthropology and sociology, linguistics, First Nations studies and archaeology.
+Between 1988 and 2010, more than 400 students graduated from the Kamloops program with SFU credentials, including certificates, and BA, BGS and BEd degrees in concentrations such areas as anthropology and sociology, linguistics, First Nations studies and archaeology.

 The Ignaces wrote a powerful book, Secwépemc People, Land, and Laws, which received the 2018 Basil Stuart-Stubbs Book Prize for outstanding book on British Columbia.

 For decades, the Ignaces have both worked with Secwepemc language speakers to record stories and oral histories, and have engaged younger generations in re-learning these.
-Marianne Ignace has also worked with Haida and Sm’algyax speaking elders, creating curricula and resources to enable the transmission of their languages to younger generations.
+Marianne Ignace has also worked with Haida- and Sm’algyax-peaking elders, creating curricula and resources to for transmitting their languages to younger generations.

-Since 2013, she has been the director, of a project titled First Nations Languages in the Twenty-first Century: Looking Back, Looking Forward, a $2.49-million SSHRC Partnership Grant Project that brings together 22 Indigenous grass-roots partner organizations from 12 languages in B.C., Yukon and Alaska, and more than 20 academic co-applicants and collaborators.
-Through this project, the SSHRC partnership has carried out extensive documentation with Indigenous language elders, developed language learning apps and created innovative digital storage and retrieval systems that are providing First Nations language learning opportunities.
+Since 2013, she has been the director of a project titled First Nations Languages in the Twenty-first Century: Looking Back, Looking Forward,.
+The $2.49-million SSHRC Partnership Grant Project brings together 22 Indigenous grass-roots partner organizations from 12 languages in B.C., Yukon and Alaska, and more than 20 academic co-applicants and collaborators.
+Through this project, the SSHRC partnership has carried out extensive documentation with Indigenous language elders, developed language learning apps and created innovative digital storage and retrieval systems that are providing First Nations language-learning opportunities.

 SFU President's faculty lecturer Marianne Ignace shares three decades of work with First Nations communities in British Columbia and explains why First Nations languages matter.

-Over the past five years, SFU’s First Nations language programs have grown from attracting a few dozen students to more than 300 last fall.
-Courses are taught across B.C. and the Yukon in partnership with Elders and language experts from different 14 First Nations across the province.
+Over the past five years, SFU’s First Nations language programs have grown from a few dozen students to more than 300 last fall.
+Courses are taught across B.C. and the Yukon in partnership with Elders and language experts from 14 different First Nations across the province.